yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 ### Intel delivering on its promises

-As promised, Intel fixed [their crashes](https://github.com/IGCIT/Intel-GPU-Community-Issue-Tracker-IGCIT/issues/551) while building geometry shaders starting with driver version [31.0.101.5186/5234](https://www.intel.com/content/www/us/en/download/785597/intel-arc-iris-xe-graphics-windows.html).
+As promised, Intel fixed [their crashes](https://github.com/IGCIT/Intel-GPU-Community-Issue-Tracker-IGCIT/issues/551) while building geometry shaders, starting with driver version [31.0.101.5186/5234](https://www.intel.com/content/www/us/en/download/785597/intel-arc-iris-xe-graphics-windows.html).

 While this allows for games like `Xenoblade Chronicles 3` to finally get in-game on integrated GPUs and ARC dedicated cards, it seems like there are other areas where the driver needs to mature to produce proper rendering: